 FREDERICTON – New Brunswick Community College (NBCC) has announced program changes for 2017-2018 which meet both student demand and the labour market needs of New Brunswick.

 "NBCC is committed to maintaining six strong campuses within the six regions of the Province that we serve," said Mary Butler, Vice-President, Academic Development.
-"Our program renewal efforts continue to be focused on increasing transferability within NBCC and to other institutions; reducing the number of streams within sectors to optimize enrollment and reflect industry standards; and increasing online and/or cross campus delivery using non-traditional timeframes for learning and methods of delivery."
+"Our program renewal efforts continue to be focused on increasing transferability within NBCC and to other institutions; reducing the number of streams within sectors to optimize enrolment and reflect industry standards; and increasing online and/or cross campus delivery using non-traditional timeframes for learning and methods of delivery."

 In 2017-2018, NBCC will establish two new categories of seat allocation: